-LEARNING BEHAVIOURS:

-Students will be able to progress through curriculum, activities, and assignments at their own pace.
+LEARNING BEHAVIOURS: Students will be able to progress through curriculum, activities, and assignments at their own pace.
 Students must therefore develop good time management skills and be able to work well independently in order to be successful.
 Students are expected to exhibit the appropriate level of respect for peers, instructor, facilities, tools, and equipment.

-Personal management skills Uses class time effectively; works independently; completes homework and assignments on time Active participation in learning Participates in class activities; self-assesses; sets learning goals Social responsibility Works well with others; resolves conflicts appropriately; respects self, others and the environment; contributes in a positive way to communities a.
-RESPECT

-CLASS EXPECTATIONS:

-1.Student Expectations

-- 1. Every person (teacher and students) - 2.
-The workplace (do not abuse tools or work area, keep area tidy) - Yourself - b.
-You (and you alone) are responsible for your work so use your time WISELY. - c.
-If you are not sure, please ASK for help, TALK to the instructor if you are having problems. - d.
-Come to class ready to work. - e.
-CLEAN up after yourself, I am not your mother. - f.
+Personal management skills Uses class time effectively; works independently; completes homework and assignments on time Active Participates in class activities; self-assesses; sets participation in learning goals learning Social Works well with others; resolves conflicts appropriately; respects self, others and the environment; contributes in a positive way to communities CLASS 1.
+Student Expectations EXPECTATIONS: a.
+RESPECT Every person (teacher and students) The workplace (do not abuse tools or work area, keep area tidy) Yourself b.
+You (and you alone) are responsible for your work so use your time WISELY. c.
+If you are not sure, please ASK for help, TALK to the instructor if you are having problems. d.
+Come to class ready to work. e.
+CLEAN up after yourself, I am not your mother. f.
 Set your GOALS for each subject and class.

-Also see SVRSS beliefs

-2. Classroom Procedures

-a.
-Late:

-Being on time means being in your seat at the start of class (not running in the door).
-This is a direct correlation to point "a" above: Respect!
+Also see SVRSS beliefs 2.
+Classroom Procedures a.
+Late: Being on time means being in your seat at the start of class (not running in the door).
+This is a direct correlation to point "a" above: Respect! b.
+Absentees Even if approved by Parents/Guardians, you still need to complete assignments.
+2. You are responsible to finish assignments and work that you have missed. c.
+Food Food and drinks are permitted in class at the desks unless the privilege is being abused.

-b.
-Absentees

-- 1. Even if approved by Parents/Guardians, you still need to complete assignments. - You are responsible to finish assignments and work that you have missed.

-c.
-Food 1.
-Food and drinks are permitted in class at the desks unless the privilege is being abused.
 Food and drink are not allowed in the cubicle areas. d.
-Leaving the class 1.
-Ask permission before you leave and use the sign class sign-out sheet.
+Leaving the class Ask permission before you leave and use the sign class sign-out sheet.
 Only one student can leave at a time.
 I am accountable for your whereabouts during this class and need to know who is out of the room at all times.

 Digital Citizenship: As per the new provincially mandated cell phone policy, Grade 9 to 12 students are banned from cell phone use during class time on campus and off campus but are permitted to responsible use of cell phones during break times and lunch.
 Safety: Behave in a safe manner, protecting yourself and others.
 Follow the safety instructions attached to the equipment in class.
 Do not abuse tools or equipment.
 Use tools in an appropriate method.
 Always ensure that you are using your PPE (safety glasses, etc.) Students will never be asked to pick up parts or material for the class.
 Please Note: Students will be provided with a single pair of safety glasses at the start of the semester.
 They will be responsible for their condition and whereabouts.
 This is part of a level 1 accredited program.
 If a student is seeking to graduate with their level 1 credit, a minimum mark of 70% is required.